jfreboud/jfreboud.github.io/_posts/2021-08-06-inside-the-model.markdown

 [previous article]({% post_url 2021-08-05-general-concepts %}), we saw that if we consider the $ model $
 mathematical function depending on $ X $ we can call $ model(X) $.

-Now, we have a more precise form for this $ model $ function, as a sequential order of $ inner functions $ (the clouds), each depending of its previous function.
+Now, we have a more precise structure for this $ model $ function, as a sequential order of $ inner functions $ (the clouds), each depending of its previous function.

 ### Example